jaisenpai/CS50P/README.md

-# CS50P
+# CS50’s Introduction to Programming with Python
-CS50's Introduction to Programming with Python problem sets personal answer
+These are my solutions for CS50's Introduction to Programming with Python.